RMI-PACTA/r2dii.match/README.md

   write_csv(path = "ald_demo.csv")
 ```

-  - In each dataset, replace out demo data with your data.
+  - In each dataset, replace our demo data with your data.

   - Save save each dataset as, say, *your\_loanbook.csv* and
     *your\_ald.csv*.